manuelrujano/ManuelRujano_thesis/demultiplex_assignment.md

 `/Users/alexandrapolukarova/.nextflow/assets/nf-core/demultiplex/modules/nf-core/bclconvert/main.nf`

 ### 4. How would you configure the pipeline to trim the fastqs?
 Fastp is integrated by default into the pipeline.
 This tool performs...
-Optionally, the user can provide adapter sequences through the Illumina sample sheets and include the `--remove_adapters` flag in the command line.
+Optionally, the user can provide adapter sequences through the Illumina sample sheets and include the `--remove_adapters` flag in the command line (Incluir una referencia de la doc).

 ### 5. How would you configure the pipeline so that MultiQC is run with `--exclude fastp`?
 (This excludes the fastp section from the MultiQC report.)